 I had to hand in my key card, I wanted to check if I could just leave or if they needed me to pay anything, I called a number that was written on a paper at the front desk and I got hold of someone that told me to just drop the key on the desk and that was it as the booking already been paid for by booking.com which I had used to book the motel room.
 I rode away from the motel happy that my ride was coming to an end.
-The day was fairly new, when I hit my first hill – step steady 2.6 km Category 5 climb, I was a but hesitant first be the legs was there so it turned into a just perfect climb to get the day started.
+It was early in the day when I hit my first hill – a steady 2.6 km Category 5 climb, I was a bit hesitant first I was not mentally prepared, the legs were there so it turned into a just perfect climb to get the day started.

 Here is the route I took on the day

-I turned out to be a challenging ride, many climbs I had in total accordingly to mapmyride five Category 5 climbs and one Category 4 climbs, there was other smaller climbs that was really step, luckily short they worn me out.
+The day turned out to be a challenging ride, many climbs I had in total accordingly to mapmyride five Category 5 climbs and one Category 4 climbs, there were other smaller climbs that really steep, luckily they were short, the small step climbs wore me out.

-The good thing with riding in New Jersey is that there is a lot of vegetations, large trees that forms a shade which you can ride in.
-On my way to Hackettstown I was in the shade most of the way, Hackettstown is at the bottom of a hill, surrounded by hills so in to town I had a very nice downhill run – that changed on the other end of town when I have to climb out of the town, I got through that and eventually got to Morristown.
+The good thing with riding in New Jersey is that there is a lot of vegetations, large trees that form a shade which you can ride under.
+On my way to Hackettstown, I was in the shade most of the way, Hackettstown is at the bottom of a hill, a very nice downhill run into Hackettstown – and a steep climb out of the town, I got through that and eventually got to Morristown.

 What I noticed when I got to Morristown that the traffic had got more intense, more cars – I was not at the end of any confrontation, the cars seem to treat me nice today.

-From Morristown to my final destination in Short Hills is just 15 km – now I just have to navigate the last bit to the house were my family is staying.
-The problem I’m faced with is that this part of New Jersey is criss crossed by roads, so you need to know were you have to go, I also had a problem, so far I had navigated by checking the GPS on my phone, the phone battery was out of juice, so I had to do a battery re-charge.
+From Morristown to my final destination in Short Hills is just 15 km – now I just have to navigate the last bit to the house where my family is staying.
+The problem I’m faced with is that this part of New Jersey, is that New Jersey crisscrossed by roads, so you need to know were you have to go, I also had a problem, so far I had navigated by checking the GPS on my phone, the phone battery was out of battery, so I had to do a battery re-charge.

-I always have backup to my navigation system, it does not work all the time, I had a printed map of the area – the map had got wet and was of know use.
+I always have a backup to my navigation system, it does not work all the time, I had a printed map of the area – the map had got wet and was of no use.
 I did have an external battery with a solar panel on it, so I used that to charge my phone.
-I got enough juice in the battery to be able to make a few phone calls later, first I wanted to get close to Short Hills.
+I got enough charge in the battery to be able to make a few phone calls later when I was closer to Short Hills.

 I headed out of Morristown towards Chatham on New Jersey Route 124, I knew that when the 124 was parallel with New Jersey Route 24.
 I would need to cross over 24 to get to the house.
-I took a wrong turn, and ended up in the parking lots of The Mall at Short Hills.
-I was biking around there without finding away out except going back they way I got there, so that what I did.
-I made a phone call and got the directions, that I should get of 124 at the Hobart Gap Rd, exit.
-After that it was easy to get to the house.
+I took a wrong turn and ended up in the parking lots of The Mall at Short Hills.
+I was biking around there without finding a way out except going back the way I came, so that what I did.
+I made a phone call and got the directions, that I should get off 124 at the Hobart Gap Rd, exit.
+After that, it was easy to get to the house.

-I said I would bike to New York, in one way I did Lower Manhattan is just 30 km by bike from the house in Short Hill, I will one of these day conclude with a ride in New York.
+I said I would bike to New York, in one way I did Lower Manhattan is just 30 km by bike from the house in Short Hill, I will one of these days conclude with a ride in to New York city.

 Here are some pictures I took during the day.